 Map Entry Points and Keep Them Sealed

-Walk around your apartment and map all potential entry points for pests like cracks, gaps around pipes, loose screens etc. Use cement, steel wool, wire mesh etc. to tightly seal these access points so pests can't sneak in.
+Walk around your apartment and map all potential entry points for pests like cracks, gaps around pipes, loose screens, etc. Use cement, steel wool, wire mesh, etc., to seal these access points tightly so pests can't sneak in.
 This "pest-proofing" prevents issues down the road.
 Check seals regularly to identify and close new gaps that appear.

 Also Read - 7 Steps to Clean Your Living Room